The leaves are changing, my Instagram feed is full of pumpkins and I’m on the search for a fluffy jumper and a bowl of something warm.

 Nick and I share a passion for creativity and design.
 We have renovated several houses together and as I was regularly drafted in to help with his carpentry work.
 It was a natural step to go into business together.
 For many years this was an informal arrangement with me learning on my feet, including CAD, web design, tax and admin.
 I was itching to get involved practically so it wasn’t long before I joined Nick on-site.

 We’re very lucky to enjoy our time working together.
 My blog is a reflection on what we are doing, what we have learnt and where we are going.
-It’s nice to keep a written record of our journey together and life in Dorset with two young daughters.
+It’s nice to keep a written record of our journey together and life in Dorset with three young children.